facebook/FAI-PEP/README.md

                         low end devices can safely finish the execution in normal conditions.
 Note, in A/B testing mode, the test runs twice.
+  --user_identifier USER_IDENTIFIER
+                        User can specify an identifier and that will be passed to the output so that the result can be easily identified.
 ```

 ## Continuous benchmark run